codematrix/agentic-ai-design-patterns/readme.md

 ### Prompt Chaining Workflow
 - Demonstrates how to use prompt chaining - taking part or in whole, the response of a previous model and using it as input to the next model.
 - Use-case:
+  - Obtain a validate city from the user.
+If a valid city was not used, the end and with no results.
+  - Once a validate city was obtain, get details about the city i.e. Regional information and a summarized history about the city.
+- Note: Obviously, this use-case can be achieved by using a single agent with a one-shot prompt, but as stated before, the objective is to demonstrate prompt chaining across multiple agents.
+- Workflow
 <p style="margin-left: 40px;">
   <img src="resources/prompt_chaining.png" alt="AI Agent" width="500">
 </p>